-My reiphone_memorycent rant about the dismal situation of memory in the iPhone quickly became quite popular.
+My recent rant about the dismal situation of memory in the iPhone quickly became quite popular.
 Most people were either unaware of the situation, or completely agreed that it was a major stumbling block for any app that tries to make good use of the hardware.

 As a response to that post, some people suggested some intriguing ways to increase the available memory on the iPhone.
 I’ve been experimenting with that a bit, but I don’t have any conclusive solutions yet.
 Right now it’s all totally unreliable hacks.
 Hopefully in a followup post I can present some solutions.